nathanwbailey/msc_project/README.md

 - Each subfolder contains scripts and modules for the specific experiments and model variants.

 ---
-For questions or collaboration, please get in touch with me
+If you have any questions or collaboration, please feel free to reach out to me.